Meet Sam Pryor

 We meet Sam Pryor from Fourth and Church Brighton, a restaurant, wine bar and shop.
-Sam talks about developing his career in the hospitality industry, starting his own business and owning a restaurant.
+Sam talks about developing his career in the hospitality industry, starting his own business and owning a restaurant in Brighton and Hove.

 Fourth & Church is Brighton’s go-to destination for those looking to experience delicious, exciting food & drink in a friendly informal space.